 If you are considering taking your child off of any medication or changing dosage prior to camp, please call our office to speak with our Camp Director to partner with us regarding this decision.
-Because camp is an immersive, socially intensive, 24/7 atmosphere full of new experiences, it may not be appropriate time for a "medication vacation."
+Camp is an immersive, socially intensive, 24/7 atmosphere full of new experiences and it may not be the appropriate time for a "medication vacation."